 Section 1 – Officers

 The officers of this Council shall be a Chair, Chair-elect, Secretary, and a Membership Liaison, Treasurer, Education and Programs Officer(s), and Marketing and Outreach Officer(s).
-ANY OFFICER CAN BE A CO-CHAIR.
 The term of office shall extend for two years commencing on January 1 of the year following their election.
 Officers of this Council shall receive no compensation for their services.

 Revision 1: